BeHelp/BeHelp/README.md

 - education services (language classes, etc.)
 - social assistance (medical assistance, services)

 The application will include the search tool that will filter organization/services by service, geographical region, type of service provider (organization/volunteer), language.
-It will also include the tool to contact the chosen volunteer via the website and give information on how to contact the organization..
+It will also include the tool to contact the chosen volunteer via the website and give information on how to contact the organization...

 ---